-After all, statistics show that at any time one in five employees will be experiencing a mental health condition.
-The high percentage of workers suffering from mental health conditions is costing Australian employers $10.9 billion every year.
+After all, statistics show that one in five employees will be experiencing a mental health condition.
+A high percentage of workers suffering from mental health conditions costs Australian employers $10.9 billion every year.

 Arguing the business case for a mentally healthy workplace